-I also have a keen interested in emerging technologies applied to mental health and contributed to the World Economic Forum's report on Enabling Better Mental Health via the Ethical Adoption of Technologies as member of the World Economic Forum's Global Future Council on Neurotechnologies, and published a popular article on the World Economic Forum's Agenda on AI usage in mental health practice, featured in e.g. CognitionX (UK), Dagens Perspective (NO) and Healthcare Digital (US).
+Other research on emerging technologies, ethics and cognitive sciences has led me to contribute to Enabling Better Mental Health via the Ethical Adoption of Technologies as member of the World Economic Forum's Global Future Council on Neurotechnologies and to publish a popular article on AI usage in mental health practice on the World Economic Forum's Agenda.

-In a previous life, I worked on policy making for rights for Future Generations with the United Nations and national governments, some of which is explained in this report.
+Prior to doubling down on the governance of emerging technologies and artificial intelligence, I worked on long term policy making and for rights for Future Generations with the United Nations and national governments, some of which is explained in this co-authored report.

-I also have a background in Cognitive Sciences, Design and Performing Arts.
-Many of my current side projects aim to combine these.
+I have spent a many years in the design and performing arts industry and a lot of my current projects aim to combine this.

 Compared to other global powers, the European Union (EU) is rarely considered a leading player in the development of artificial intelligence (AI).
 Why is this, and does this in fact accurately reflect the EU’s activities related to AI?
 What would it take for the EU to take a more leading role in AI, and to be internationally recognised as such?